espressomd/espresso/doc/sphinx/analysis.rst

 Minimal distances between particles
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-:meth:`espressomd.analysis.mindist()`
+:meth:`espressomd.analyze.Analysis.mindist`
 Returns the minimal distance between all particles in the system.

-:meth:`espressomd.system.analysis.mindist(p1, p2)`

-If the type-lists are given via `p1` and `p2`, then the minimal distance between particles of only those types is determined.
+When used with type-lists as arguments, then the minimal distance between particles of only those types is determined.

-:meth:`espressomd.system.analysis.distto(id)`
+:meth:`espressomd.analyze.Analysis.distto()`

-Returns the minimal distance of all particles to particle with index `id`, or
+Returns the minimal distance of all particles to either a particle (when used with an argument `id`)

-:meth:`espressomd.system.analysis.distto(pos)`

-to the coordinates given by the vector `pos`.
+or a position coordinate when used with a vector `pos`.

 For example, ::

     >>> import espressomd
     >>> system = espressomd.System()
     >>> system.box_l = [100, 100, 100]